 UVA Health is offering monoclonal antibody drugs (mAb) for appropriate patients with COVID-19 who are at highest risk for developing severe symptoms and requiring hospitalization.
-Infusions of the monoclonal antibody drugs from Regeneron and Lilly are available under an emergency-use authorization by the U.S. Food and Drug Administration for up to 20 patients per week.
+Monoclonal antibody treatment using drugs from Regeneron, Eli Lilly, and GSK are available under an emergency-use authorization by the U.S. Food and Drug Administration (FDA) for up to 40 patients per week.

 Which COVID Patients Are Eligible?